The University of Salzburg is hosting the conference Double Standards: Codified norms and norms of usage in European languages (1600 – 2020).

 - codified norms and norms of usage of individual phenomena

 - codified norms and norms of usage of ‘small’ languages

 - the role of ´Dachsprachen´ / ‘roof languages’

 - a typology of phenomena which developed into codified norms in some languages, but were stigmatised norms of usage in other languages

 - typological aspects of ´standard average European´ and ´non-standard average European´ (Seiler 2019)

 Organisers: Stephan Elspaß, Imke Mendoza, Bernhard Pöll, Erik Schleef

-This conference was organised with support from our doctoral programme Linguistics: Contact – Variation – Change.
+This conference is organised with support from our doctoral programme Language, Society and Digital Life.

 Photo credits: Unipark Nonntal – Luigi Caputo